Should I rent or sell my house?

 Affordability and cashflow

-1 – Do you need to sell your house to purchase your next one?
+1) Do you need to sell your house to purchase your next one?

-2 – Do you qualify for a second mortgage?
+2) Do you qualify for a second mortgage?

 However, investment property mortgages offer various options that significantly impact what you pay, your taxation gearing, and other related financial factors.
-If you qualify for a second mortgage, you need to consider these various options.
+If you qualify for a second mortgage, you need to consider these various impacts.

-3 – Will the potential rental income cover the property’s expenses?
+3) Will the potential rental income cover the property’s expenses?

-In some instances, market conditions may force you to agree to a rental that does not cover the property’s expenses.
+In some instances, market conditions may force you to agree to a rental that may not cover the property’s expenses.
 If you cannot afford to absorb these additional costs into your monthly budget, then selling your home may be your only option.

-4 – Is it the wrong time to sell your home?
+4) Is it the wrong time to sell your home?

 For many people, their home is also their largest financial asset.
 If the property market has significantly depreciated since you purchased your house, selling it may result in a net asset loss.
 In this scenario, renting may be a better alternative.

-5 – Will I get a decent return on investment?
+5) Will I get a decent return on investment?